-Healthy One Ingredient Tangerine Sorbet is proof that dessert doesn’t have to be decadent ~ this refreshing frozen treat is made with just one ingredient: fresh tangerine juice!
+Healthy One Ingredient Tangerine Sorbet is proof that dessert doesn’t have to be decadent ~ this refreshing no churn sorbet is made with just one ingredient: fresh tangerine juice!

 Don’t think you can wait until the warm weather to enjoy this incredible treat—by then the tangerines will be long gone.
 I used big juicy honey tangerines, they have a vivid orange color and I think a more pronounced ‘orange’ flavor than regular oranges.

 Juice your tangerines and then freeze it solid in a zip lock bag.

 Break up the frozen juice into a food processor or blender.

 Process until smooth, and then pop it back in the freezer.